Getting Started with ZK Chains

 Understanding the chain configs

-command will also modify your chain configuration files in the ecosystem folder.
+Running the zkstack ecosystem init subcommand will also modify your chain configuration files in the ecosystem folder.

+The main configuration file for zk_chain_1 can be found in <my_elastic_chain>/chains/zk_chain_1/ZkStack.yaml.
 It contains the most basic configurations for the chain.

-, you can find six more configuration files:
+Inside <my_elastic_chain>/chains/zk_chain_1/configs, you can find six more configuration files:

-: configurations for the chain's node server.general.yaml
+2. external_node.yaml: configurations for the chain's node server.

-: all wallets that you are using for this chain.
+6. wallets.yaml: all wallets that you are using for this chain.

 Starting the chain server

-The last step here is to start a server for zk_chain_1
+The last step here is to start a server for zk_chain_1:

 Funding a wallet on your chain

-Because you chose to use a local reth node for your L1 and selected ETH as the base asset,
+Because you chose to use a local reth node for your L1 and selected ETH as the base asset, you have access to several rich wallets on the L1 that you can use to bridge ETH to zk_chain_1.

 You can find a full list of rich wallet addresses and their private keys in the ZKsync docs.

-Open a new terminal and run the command below to bridge some ETH to zk_chain_1
+Open a new terminal and run the command below to bridge some ETH to zk_chain_1 using ZKsync CLI:

 npx zksync-cli bridge deposit --rpc=http://localhost:3050 --l1-rpc=http://localhost:8545